ordercloud-api/release-notes/2017/January/breaking-changes.md

 }
 ````
 - We have also moved approval comments out of the URL query string and into the request body.
 There is a maximum length of 2000 characters.
+- We have added new roles around the administration of Admin Addresses: `AdminAddressReader` and `AdminAddressAdmin`.

 ### Inventory Revamp
 - Inventory-related data points on `Product` are being moved into a nested `Inventory` object.